 Mast seeding is the episodic, massive production of plant seeds synchronized over large areas.
 The resulting superabundance of seeds represents a resource pulse that can profoundly affect animal populations across trophic levels.
-Following years of high seed production, the abundance of both seed consumers and their predators increase.
-Higher predator abundance leads to increased predation pressure across the trophic web, impacting nonseed consumers such as the wood warbler Phylloscopus sibilatrix through increased nest predation after tree mast years.
-Over the past 30 years, the frequency of tree seed masts has increased, while wood warbler populations have declined in several regions of Europe.
-We hypothesized that increasing mast frequencies may have contributed to the observed population declines by creating suboptimal breeding conditions in years after masting.
-We measured reproductive output in four study areas in central Europe, which was between 0.61 and 1.24 fledglings lower in the years following masting than nonmasting.
-For each study area, we used matrix population models to predict population trends based on the estimated reproductive output and the
+Following years of high seed production, abundances of both seed consumers and their predators increase.
+Higher predator abundance leads to increased predation pressure across the trophic web, impacting non-seed consumers such as the wood warbler Phylloscopus sibilatrix through increased nest predation after tree mast years.
+Over the past 30 years, the frequency of tree seed masts has increased while wood warbler populations have declined in several regions of Europe.
+We hypothesised that increasing mast frequencies may have contributed to the observed population declines by creating suboptimal breeding conditions in years after masting.
+We measured reproductive output in four study areas in central Europe, which was between 0.61 and 1.24 fledglings lower in years following masting than nonmasting.
+For each study area, we used matrix population models to predict population trends based on the estimated reproductive output and the local mast frequencies.
+We then compared the predicted with the observed population trends to assess if the frequency of mast years contributed to the population dynamics.
+In Wielkopolska National Park (PL) and Hessen (DE), masting occurred on average only every 4 years and populations were stable or nearly so, whereas in Jura (CH) and Białowieża National Park (PL), masting occurred every 2 and 2.5 years, respectively, and populations were declining.
+The simple matrix population models predicted the relative difference among local population trends over the past 10-20 years well, suggesting that the masting frequency may partly explain regional variation in population trends.
+Simulations suggest that further increases in mast frequency will lead to further declines in wood warbler populations.
+We show that changes in a natural process, such as mast seeding, may contribute to the declines of animal populations through cascading effects.